Scarlett100/DevOps_tech257/kubernetes/kubernetes.md

-we build seperate images for the app and the database, so therefore, multiple microservices and use kubernetes to orchestrate this and make it highly avalable, scalable and durable.
+We build separate images for the app and the database, so therefore, multiple microservices and use kubernetes to orchestrate this and make it highly available, scalable and durable.
 K8's has self healing, it can heal itself.

-you need to look at the business needs to decide which is better for you.
+Each business must look at the business needs to decide which is better for you.

-kubernetres can do these things
+Kubernetes can do these things

 * self healing
 * load balancing and service discovery

-once on docker hub want to scale self heal etc but docker cannot do this( so you use docker compose, swarm, kubernetes etc)
+Once on docker hub want to scale self heal etc but docker cannot do this( so you use docker compose, swarm, kubernetes etc)

+3 certainties:

-we want to use docker
+* I want to use docker

-we want to create a deployment
+* I want to create a deployment

-**1we need to create a label so easily found
+* I need to create a label so easily found

-creating pods:
+Creating pods:

 ```
 apiVersion: apps/v1